 The quality of Polish scientific and technical thought is confirmed by the number of large global corporations which have set up R&D centres in our country.
-International investors - General Electric, Samsung, IBM, Motorola, Delphi, Siemens, Oracle, Wabco, ABB, Plisa, IBM, Lufthansa, Maersk, Philips, Accenture, HP, Volvo, GalxoSmithKline, Aircraft Engines Aerospace, AVIO Group and UTC/Pratt & Whitney) have all set up research and development centres in Poland and this number is growing fast.
-Most are hi tech in a broad range of sectors - IT, automotive, BPO, aviation, chemical, electronic, metal and machine industry and nanotechnology.
+International investors - General Electric, Samsung, IBM, Motorola, Delphi, Siemens, Oracle, Wabco, ABB, Plisa, IBM, Lufthansa, Maersk, Philips, Accenture, HP, Volvo, GalxoSmithKline, Aircraft Engines Aerospace, AVIO Group and UTC/Pratt & Whitney have all set up research and development centres in Poland and this number is growing fast.
+Most are hi-tech in a broad range of sectors - IT, automotive, BPO, aviation, chemical, electronic, metal and machine industry and nanotechnology.
+Within the EU funding 2014-2020 the sector of R&D will attract EUR 7.6 bln directly and through programme focused on Knowledge and Education EUR 3.2 bln.